 Divorce with the End in Mind

-We are all sheltering in place, but we are alone together.
-It's super challenging right now.
+We are all trying to keep safe and healthy in this mixed up, Pandemic World, which is super challenging right now.
 And...it's going to be okay.
 As the dangers lessen, we are picking up the pieces, one by one, and adjusting to the new reality.

 I've moved my client meetings online, via Zoom.
 AND...collaborative divorces and divorce mediations are not only still happening on the Zoom platform, we're finding that having all of our meetings online seems to make the process more efficient.
 Who knew?
 No shared snacks, no hugs, but we are getting the job done.
 I am available for some in-person meetings at my office in San Jose, and am open to outdoor meetings at local parks for clients who are medically vulnerable and still want/need to meet in person.